Apple Serial Number Decoder

-An Apple serial numbers isn’t just a random combination of numbers & letters.
-Each digit or character uniquely assigned to any hardware or software for the identification of specific parts and build information.
+An Apple serial number isn’t just a random combination of numbers & letters.
+Each digit or character is uniquely assigned to any hardware or software for the identification of specific parts and build information.

 Understanding Mac Serial Numbers